jewel/clearskies/protocol/core.md

 Clubs
 -----

-When the user connects two of her devices, their association forms a club.
-Clubs usually have several thousand

-A set of devices that have been associated by the user.
-For file sharing this would represent a shared directory, and the members of the club would be each of the user's devices.
+When the user connects two devices, their association forms a club.
+As an example, in file sharing this would represent a shared directory, and the members of the club would be each of the user's devices.
 For IM there would be a different club for each buddy in a user's list.

 Access Levels